JunbinWang/Caffe-Android-SnackValues/README.md

 ==================
 This is an Snack nutritional value prediction Applicaton built base on caffe-android-demo.

-The model is stored on : model directory, it can classify 15 type of snacks currently.
-Some test images are stored on test directory
+NodeServer Dictory: A simple server implemented by NodeJs, which can receive images and labels from mobile phone.

+test_images Dictory: some images which can be used to test the application

 An android caffe demo app exploiting caffe pre-trained ImageNet model for image classification

+To run the application, you need to have the trained snack model and the deploy file, which you can download it [Here](https://drive.google.com/open?id=0B8Z5vuz1VS_TWHpoRU4xZnhLT2c)
+## Quick Look:

 ## Quick Start

 ### Basic

 If you want to have a try on this app, please follow the steps below to get the required stuff:

 ```shell

 # 1. push things to your device